wasserth/TotalSegmentator/resources/improvements_in_v2.md

 Some of these new classes were available in some preliminary version as additional tasks in v1.
 Now they are properly added.

-The following tasks are freely available only for non-commercial usage (all other tasks can be used commercially for free):
+The following tasks are freely available only for non-commercial usage (all other tasks can also be used commercially):
 `appendicular_bones`, `tissue_types`, `face`, `heartchambers_highres`

+## Speed improvements
+* when using the option `--roi_subset` first a very low resolution model is run (very fast runtime) to locate the rois you have specified.
+Then the image is cropped to this region and the full resolution model is run.
+This can save a lot of runtime and memory especially on CPU. (e.g. in a fully body CT image you are only interested in the left kidney.
+By using `--roi_subset left_kidney` the runtime on GPU is 5x faster and on CPU 32x faster.
+Memory consumption is 40% lower.)

 ## Improvements in training dataset